-CCN posts construction update on 37m DOM123 superyacht
+CCN gives construction update on 37m DOM 123 superyacht

-The DOM 123, which was unveiled at the Versilia Yachting Rendezvous in Viareggio in May, is currently on track for a summer 2019 delivery, the yard said.
+The DOM 123, which was unveiled at the Versilia Yachting Rendezvous in Viareggio in May last year, is currently on track for a summer 2020 delivery.

 The crew quarters includes full size pantries on the upper and main deck, in addition to the professional galley on the main deck.
 The captain's cabin will be set on the upper deck while the rest of the crew accommodations are found on the lower deck, adjacent to a crew mess and laundry room.